brandonmwest/bwe.st/_posts/2012-07-03-iodoctor---a-gui-for-managing-io-docs-configuration-files.md

 * The JavaScript is pretty much a bunch of spaghetti that is tightly coupled to the DOM.
 Not ideal, but hey, it works.
 I want to refactor and use a JS MVC framework to fix things.

-* Perhaps support exporting to different schemas, such as the [Google API Discovery](https://developers.google.com/discovery/v1/using).
+* Perhaps support exporting to different schemas, such as the [Google API Discovery](https://developers.google.com/discovery/v1/using) schema.

 * Interactive docs are good, but static documentation with additional information is also valuable, for a lot of reasons.